 Creators: PBS Digital Studios, hosted by Hank Green, Kallie Moore, and Blake de Pastino

 This channel is super accessible, well-written, and well-produced.
 Each episode, one of the hosts presents an overview of a paleontological topic, from specific animal groups or adaptations, to climatic or geologic changes, to sweeping sagas of the entire history of the world.
-I really like how it starts with the very basics but ends up going pretty deeply into each topic; it also gives some time to how we know what we know based on specific fossils.
+I really like how it starts with the very basics but ends up going pretty deeply into each topic; it also devotes some time to how we know what we know based on specific fossils.
 You can find their channel here and their Patreon here.

 Type: Youtube channel

 Audience: gamers who are interested in biology and paleontology

 This channel is basically the Youtube version of r/outside: people talking about real life as if it’s a video game.
 In TierZoo’s videos, they rank various animal “builds” into viability tiers, talk about special abilities and unique strategies, and discuss how “balance patches” (extinction events) have affected the “meta” throughout history.
 It’s great content, and a lot of the video footage is documentary quality (with health bars, sound effects, and in-game chat added, of course).
 Find the channel here.